 You may be required to upgrade the operating system before upgrading.
 See Operating System Requirements to determine operating system support for the version of Cloudera Manager you are upgrading to.
 Depending on the support, you may need to upgrade the operating system.

 If you must or choose to upgrade to a supported operating system, you must determine whether to upgrade the operating system first or Cloudera Manager first.
 If the both the current version of Cloudera Manager and the version you are upgrading to both support newer version of the operating system but the new version of Cloudera Manager does not support the older operating system, you must upgrade to the newer operating system before upgrading Cloudera Manager.
 If this is not true, then you must upgrade Cloudera Manager before upgrading the operating system.

 - Install a supported version of the Java

 Development Kit (JDK) on all hosts.
-If you are upgrading to Cloudera Manager and CDH version 6.1 and higher, you can choose to install OpenJDK 1.8 instead of the Oracle
+If you are upgrading to Cloudera Manager and CDP Private Cloud Base 7.1.1 and higher, you can choose to install OpenJDK 1.8 instead of the

 Oracle JDK.There two options for JDK installation: